 When the black cloud of depression is hovering over you, it can be hard to see the good things in your relationship.
 When you are depressed it’s likely that you may feel insecure and pessimistic in your relationship.
 Try to remind yourself of why you are with your partner.
 Reminisce on how you got together, and make a list of the things you are attracted to in your partner.
 Use positive adjectives to describe your partner, and keep this list close to hand.
 Making small efforts to reinforce the positive qualities of your partner can help you if you are feeling resentful or critical of your partner when you are depressed.

 Turn towards connection

 If you are depressed it’s likely that you will try to avoid your partner.
 Although being alone may feel like the right thing for you to do when you are depressed, the loneliness can end up making you feel worse.
 Seeking some form of connection from your partner can help to reduce feelings of isolation, and hopelessness.
 Reaching out could be challenging so find small gestures that you can adopt without becoming overwhelmed by your desire for avoidance.
-You could gently encourage intimacy and connection by making eye contact with your partner and aim to hold the contact for 3 – 5 second intervals, or hold hands without any requirement for conversation if you don’t feel like speaking.
-Agree some physical signals that you can enact to keep close to your partner within healthy boundaries that suit you.
+You could gently encourage intimacy and connection by making eye contact with your partner and aim to hold the contact for 3 – 5-second intervals, or hold hands without any requirement for conversation if you don’t feel like speaking.
+Agree with some physical signals that you can enact to keep close to your partner within healthy boundaries that suit you.

 Depression is treatable and recovery is possible.
-After recovery the threat of the symptoms returning can be forever looming in the background of your relationship, so it’s important to remember that you are in a partnership, and if you commit to being on the same team you can beat depression together.
+After recovery, the threat of the symptoms returning can be forever looming in the background of your relationship, so it’s important to remember that you are in a partnership, and if you commit to being on the same team you can beat depression together.